RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/funding/costing.md

 ## RSE "service" costing

-If you require paid RSE support which cannot be budgeted into a research grant then we provide an different mechanism for buying RSE support.
+If you require paid RSE support which cannot be budgeted into a research grant then we provide a different mechanism for buying RSE support.
 In this case we charge an internal RSE "service" day rate of £384 for internal grants and £665+VAT for external partners and industry.